Atticus29/pcc_biology_211/README.md

 - Use the chapter objectives provided as a study guide.
 These review questions will highlight what is most important to focus on in the text.
 If any of my objectives for a unit go beyond those mentioned in the textbook, I will make you aware of that.

+- Speaking of the chapter objectives, it might not hurt to have those out during lecture, so that you can write notes directly associating material with its objective(s)

 - Form study groups!
 Study groups can help everyone, whether you are doing well or are doing poorly.
 Use your study group to quiz each other and offer short t    eaching demos to each other on particular topics; you never truly appreciate what you know and don't know until you have to teach it to somebody else.